-Curious about trans-disciplinary work?
-The EarthLab Lunch & Learn series provides a space to learn more about the skills needed to collaborate across diverse fields and communities.
-Bring your lunch and partake in an interesting conversation with others from various disciplines.
+The EarthLab Lunch & Learn series provided a space to learn more about the skills needed to collaborate across diverse fields and communities.

-Every second Tuesday of the month, two or more individuals from different disciplines are invited to share lessons from their efforts to collaborate with each other.
-Such partnerships might include artists collaborating with scientists, researchers collaborating with community members, academics collaborating with practitioners, and researchers collaborating across wide disciplinary divides (e.g. sciences and humanities).
-The discussion will include reflection on challenges and opportunities they encounter, the specific awareness and skills they have developed in order to collaborate, and recommendations for others attempting similar feats.
+Every second Tuesday of the month, two or more individuals from different disciplines were invited to share lessons from their efforts to collaborate with each other.
+Such partnerships included artists collaborating with scientists, researchers collaborating with community members, academics collaborating with practitioners, and researchers collaborating across wide disciplinary divides (e.g. sciences and humanities).
+The discussions included reflections on challenges and opportunities they encounter, the specific awareness and skills they have developed in order to collaborate, and recommendations for others attempting similar feats.

 ONLINE: April 13, 2021 | 12:30 – 1:30 PM: Assessing Climate Driven Zoonotic Disease Risk in Washington State.
 Presented by: Cory Morin, clinical assistant professor, Department of Environmental and Occupational Health Sciences, Nicolas A. Bond, Washington state climatologist, and Karin Bumbaco, assistant state climatologist